gitmachtl/scripts/cardano/testnet/README.md

 ## How to register Metadata for your Native Tokens in Offline-Mode

 It is totally the same procedure like doing it in Online-Mode.
-Please check out the example [here](#xxx).
+Please check out the example **[here](#how-to-register-metadata-for-your-native-tokens)**.

 &nbsp;<br>